On the stability of $\phi$-uniform domains: Examples of -uniform domains

 \begin{example} Fix $h=1/3$.
 For the sake of convenience, we denote the coordinate axes in $\R^3$ by $x$-, $y$- and $z$-axes.
 Let $D$ be a domain obtained by rotating the triangle with vertices $(0,0,h)$, $(1,0,0)$ and $(0,0,-h)$ around the $z$-axis.
 For each $k\ge 1$, we let

 We now modify the boundary of $D$ as follows: let us drill the cavity of $D$ from two opposite directions of $z$-axis such that the drilling axis, parallel to $z$-axis, goes through the point $(x_k,0,0)$.
 From the positive direction we drill until the tip of the drill is at the height $h_k$ and from the opposite direction we drill up to the height $-h_k$\,.
-The cross section of the upper conical surface will have its tip at $(x_k,y_k)$ described by
+The cross section (see the left hand side of Figure~\ref{kvs-fig3double}) of the upper conical surface will have its tip at $(x_k,y_k)$ described by

 This intersects the boundary of the cavity represented by $z=h(1-x)$ at

 This gives

 Obviously, $u_k\le x_k \le v_k$.
 Since $v_k\le u_{k+1}$, we see that two successive drilling do not interfere.